olemp/did/CONTRIBUTING.md

 We are also using the `commit-msg` hook to enforce good commit messages with [@commitlint/config-conventional](https://github.com/conventional-changelog/commitlint/tree/master/@commitlint/config-conventional).

+See `commitlint` in [package.json](./package.json).
+The commit message needs to be lowercase and have a prefix.

 ### Branching / Deploying

 The `/main` branch requires pull requests, and is set up with a CI/CD pipeline which deploys to [did365.puzzlepart.com](https://did365.puzzlepart.com)